 Training for Half Dome and Half Dome Cables

-This post has been reviewed by certified TRX and Kettlebell coach, Ulrike Rosser, supplementing our new Explorer Chick Fit program.
+This post has been reviewed by certified TRX and Kettlebell coach, Ulrike Rosser, supplementing our retired Explorer Chick Fit program.

 Those who have hiked Half Dome already know the absolute magic of the entire journey: wildflowers on the John Muir Trail, the expansive views of Curry Village and Yosemite Valley, and of course, the victorious feeling of accomplishment as you finish up that last bit of the cables section.
 Common routes to the summit have incredible water features, like Vernal Falls and Nevada Falls.